YosubShin/recommend-a-reaction/README.md

 # Prerequisites

 ## Install ffmpeg
+You have to have ffmpeg & ffprobe in your path.
+Install them accordingly.

 ```
-ffmpeg

 On Koa:
 module load vis/FFmpeg
 ```

-# Login to Hugging Face for downloading Gemma3 model
+# Login to Hugging Face for downloading Gemma3 model.
+(Not needed on non-NVIDIA environment)

 ```
 huggingface-cli login